The Star-Forming Main Sequence in JADES and CEERS at $z>1.4$: Investigating the Burstiness of Star Formation: Fitting The Star-forming Main Sequence

 We plot the L(H$\alpha$)/$\nu \rm L_{\nu,1600}$ ratio of our galaxy sample in Figure \ref{fig:ha_to_uv}, along with the equilibrium range calculated by \citet{2023ApJ...952..133M} indicated by a blue, hatched, horizontal band.
 We additionally shade in the regions below which we do not expect to detect galaxies due to the sensitivity limits of the NIRSpec spectra ($\sim$$2\times 10^{-19}\ \rm erg\ s^{-1}\ cm^{-2}$).
 We convert this limiting flux to a lower limit on the detectable H$\alpha$ luminosity at the median redshift of the galaxy sample in each redshift bin.
 We then calculate the predicted value of $\nu L_{\nu,1600}$ as a function of stellar mass by translating our SFR(UV) vs. stellar mass linear fit parameters in Table \ref{tab:fitparams} to a relationship between $\nu L_{\nu,1600}$ and stellar mass.
 This results in a curve that represents our predicted sensitivity to $L_{\rm H\alpha}/\nu L_{\nu,1600}$ as a function of stellar mass.

 In Table \ref{tab:ha_uv_ratio}, for each redshift bin, we show the fraction of galaxies whose H$\alpha$-to-UV ratios are consistent with the equilibrium value to within 1$\sigma$ ($f_{eq}$) and the fraction of galaxies with H$\alpha$-to-UV ratios above and below the equilibrium value ($f_{above}$ and $f_{below}$, respectively).
 We also calculate the standard deviation in the H$\alpha$-to-UV ratio, $\sigma_{\rm H\alpha/UV}$.
 Across redshift bins, we see that between 48\%--71\% of galaxies fall within the predicted equilibrium range of H$\alpha$-to-UV ratios.
-Our measured $f_{eq}$ represents an upper limit however, since it is not able to distinguish between galaxies that have been steadily forming stars for 100-200 Myr and galaxies that are transitioning between star-forming and quenching episodes.
-Our data reveal no monotonic trend of $f_{eq}$ with redshift, and instead indicate that the galaxy population is characterized by a mixture of smooth and bursty SFHs.
+However, our measured $f_{eq}$ represents an upper limit.
+Galaxies that are transitioning between a period of decreasing star-formation (low H$\alpha$/UV ratio) and rising star-formation (high H$\alpha$/UV ratio) can be observed in the ``equilibrium" H$\alpha$/UV range due to time fluctuations in their SFHs rather than due to a constant SFH in the past 100 Myr.
+Thus, the observed number of galaxies in this ``equilibrium" range represents an upper limit on the number of galaxies which have actually been forming stars with a smooth SFH.
+We note that as a result, measuring the H$\alpha$/UV ratio in any individual galaxy is not sufficient to differentiate between burstiness or a smooth rising/falling SFH.
+However, we observe a $\sim$0.3 dex spread of log(H$\alpha$/UV) ratios at fixed stellar mass across redshift, suggesting that galaxies at similar evolutionary stages have a mixture of both rising and falling SFHs, rather than systematically being observed in a rising or falling SFH mode.
+We thus interpret this spread, in conjunction with $f_{eq}$, as being consistent with burstiness.